bobbyluig/eclipse/docs/src/tutorial.md

 I will put errors in the documents here as I find them.

 - Pg.
-88-91: All references to dot products should be changed to matrix multiplcation.
+88-91: All references to dot products should be changed to matrix multiplication.
 All $\bullet$ should be removed from the equations.

 ### Prerequisites

 Trying to accomplish this project requires that you are not scared of math and physics.
-You will need a strong foundation in geometry, trigonometry, algebra, classical mechanics, and prelimiary linear algebra.
+You will need a strong foundation in geometry, trigonometry, algebra, classical mechanics, and preliminary linear algebra.
 You will also need a deep understanding of calculus, although you might not ever need to take a derivative in this project.
 It would help that you also understand some practical electricity and magnetism.

 This tutorial is written assuming you have limited understanding of linear algebra.
 Concepts clarifications are linked to external resources as they appear.
 You're welcome.